sampsyo/cs6120/content/blog/2022-05-19-hcl-mlir/index.md

 From the memory access pattern above, we can see that when the stencil window is moved from the previous iteration (<font color="blue">blue grids</font> in Fig. 3(a)) to the next iteration in the same row (<font color="red">red grids</font> in Fig. 3(a)), there exist two replicated data in these two iterations (highlighted with dash line).
 If all the data are loaded from off-chip memory, it may cause contention and introduce large memory access overheads.
 To exploit this data reuse opportunity, HeteroCL provides a push-button primitive `.reuse_at()` for users to declare reuse buffers.
 By specifying the dimension, users can exactly control the location of reuse buffers.

-The minimal size of the reuse buffer consists of small rectangular strips whose total length is equal to the reuse distance of the stencil [^3].
-In the five-point stencil example, this requires generate buffer covering elements from $(0,1)$ to $(2,1)$.
+The minimal size of the reuse buffer consists of small rectangular strips whose total length is equal to the reuse distance of the stencil.[^3] In the five-point stencil example, this requires generating buffer covering elements from $(0,1)$ to $(2,1)$.
 The total size of the buffer is $4+6+3=13$.
 However, this may introduce complicated control logic when implemented on FPGA.
 Thus, for simplicity, we use the *rectangular hull* of the stencil as the reuse buffer, which is labeled as <font color="red">red frame</font> in Fig. 3(a).
 We call it *window buffer*.
 The shape of this buffer is $[s_0,s_1,\ldots,s_m]$.
 We can always reuse data when the buffer moves along the same row.

 While this works well for one dimension, when the stencil window moves from the end of previous row to the front of the next row, there will be no elements that can be reused, which may incur extra latency to load data from off-chip memory.
 A traditional way to tackle this problem is leveraging another load process to prefetch the data, so the reuse buffer can always be prepared with data.
 This method again complicates the control logic and requires an extra prefetching function to work concurrently.
 To be consistent with the API that HeteroCL proposed, we can further create hierarchical reuse buffers to hide memory access overheads.
 As shown in Fig. 3(b), we can create a *line buffer* to reuse data along the column dimension.
 Basically, only one element needs to be fetched from off-chip memory to line buffer in each iteration.
 The original elements in the line buffer need to be shifted up for one grid as depicted in <font color="blue">blue arrows</font>.
 After the elements are loaded to the line buffer, they are further copied to window buffer as shown in <font color="red">red arrows</font> in Fig. 3(c).
 In this way, the data loading pipeline can work perfectly without stall.
 Finally the kernel can simply use the indices in $\\{\mathbf{a}^{(i)}\\}^{5}_{i=1}$ to access the elements in the window buffer.

-The programming interface is also easy-to-use, users only need to attach the following two lines of code to their schedule.
+The programming interface is also easy-to-use.
+Users only need to attach the following two lines of code to their schedule.
 Our compiler will automatically generate the buffer and implement the reuse logic.

 ```python
 # schedule.reuse_at(tensor, stage, axis)